MicrosoftDocs/customer-voice/cv-docs/survey-report.md

 A survey response record is created after a respondent (tracked and anonymous) submits a survey.
 To see survey responses, open the project, and select the survey name in the **Reports** section in the left pane.
 A graphical representation of the responses is displayed.
 The total number of responses received is displayed at the top-left corner of the report.

 > [!NOTE]
 > The total number of responses displayed on this report includes responses received through all mediums such as link, QR code, and email invitations.
-This count will be different from the value displayed on the **Responded** tile in the [survey invitation report](view-survey-invite.md).
+This count will be different from the value displayed on the **Responded** tile in the [survey invitations report](view-survey-invite.md).

 ![Survey reports.](media/survey-report.png "Survey reports")